mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_03_Create a Kubernetes Cluster.md

 When the cluster is no longer needed, use the **`az group delete`** command to remove the resource group, container service, and all related resources.

-1. Run the following command in **Cloud Shell** in Bash mode to delete the cluster.
+1. Run the following command in the **Cloud Shell** in Bash mode to delete the Resource Group.

     ```bash
-    az group delete --name myResourceGroup --yes --no-wait
+    az group delete --name myAKSResourceGroup --yes --no-wait
     ```

+    **Note**:  It may take some time to delete the Resource Group.
+The `--no-wait` option runs the command in the background.

 **Results**: You have now completed this lab.